JaimeUGR/JaimeUGR/README.md

 # About Me
-Hi, my name is Jaime and I am currently studying at Granada's University.
+Hi, my name is Jaime and I am currently studying at University of Granada.
 I am a last year computer science student who aims to become a **Software Engineer**.

 My favorite programming languages are ```C#``` and ```C++``` but I am also learning ```Rust```.